limey-bean/Anacapa/README.md

 <img src="dada2_QC_flow.png" height="600" width="300">
 </p>

-This next step of the toolkit aims to conduct standard sequence QC and then generate amplicon sequence variants (ASV) from Illumina data using **dada2** (Callahan et al. 2016).
+This next step of the toolkit aims to conduct standard sequence QC and generate amplicon sequence variants (ASV) from Illumina data using **dada2** (Callahan et al. 2016).
 ASVs are a novel solution to identifying biologically informative unique sequences in metabarcoding samples that replaces the operational taxonomic unit (OTU) framework.
-Unlike OTUs which cluster sequences using an arbitrary sequence similarity (ex 97%), ASVs are unique sequence reads determined using Bayesian probabilities of known sequencing error.
+Unlike OTUs, which cluster sequences using an arbitrary sequence similarity (ex 97%), ASVs are unique sequence reads determined using Bayesian probabilities of known sequencing error.
 These unique sequences can be as little as 2 bp different, providing improved taxonomic resolution and an increase in observed diversity.
 Please see (Callahan et al. 2016, Amir et al. 2017) for further discussion.

-An strong advantage of the __Anacapa__ toolkit is that is can simultaneously processes raw fastq reads for samples with single or multiple metabarcode targets generated on Illumina HiSeq and MiSeq machines.
+A key advantage of the __Anacapa__ toolkit is that is can simultaneously processes raw fastq reads for samples with single or multiple metabarcode targets generated on Illumina HiSeq and MiSeq machines.
 It is also not required that all samples contain reads for each metabarcode, thus allowing users to combine multiple projects or targets on the same sequencing run while only running the pipeline once.

-__Anacapa__ takes raw **demultiplexed** Illumina fastq format reads (e.g. each sample has a pair of forward and reverse fastq files) and preprocesses them to assess file corruption (**md5sum**) and uncompresses (**gunzip**) and then renames the files for readability.
-The QC portion of this script trims nextera and truseq adapters (**cutadapt**; Martin 2011), removes low quality reads **Fastx-toolkit**, and sorts reads by metabarcode primer sequence (**cutadapt**).
+__Anacapa__ takes raw **demultiplexed** Illumina fastq format reads (e.g. each sample has a pair of forward and reverse fastq files) and preprocesses them to assess file corruption (md5sum) and uncompresses and renames the files for readability.
+The QC portion of this script trims nextera and truseq adapters, removes low quality reads, and sorts reads by metabarcode primer sequence.
 Reads are trimmed using **cutadapt** (Martin 2011) to remove sequencing adapters from the 5' ends and sequencing adapters and primers from the 3' ends of reads.  **Fastx-toolkit** (Gordon and Hannon, 2010) is then used to processed for quality control.
 Reads are retained if they have a Q ≥ 35 and are at least 100bp after adapter and 3' primer trimming. **cutadapt** is next used to sort reads by primer, and to trim additional basepairs from the end of read to increase quality going into **dada2**.
-Prior to running **dada2** a custom python script sorts reads into unpaired F, unpaired R and unmerged read files.
-The files are passed separately into **dada2*** where they are denoised, dereplicated, merged (where possible), and  chimeric sequences removed from the data set.
+Prior to running **dada2**, a custom python script sorts reads into unpaired Forward, unpaired Reverse, and unmerged read files.
+The files are passed separately into **dada2**, where sequences are denoised, dereplicated, merged (where possible), and  chimeric sequences removed from the data set.

-The input is raw Illumina metabarcode sequence data [\*.fastq.gz] reads and outputs are summary tables of ASVs and taxonomy count data for multiple samples and metabarcodes (ASV table).
+The input is raw Illumina metabarcode sequence data `[\*.fastq.gz]` reads, and outputs are summary tables of ASVs and taxonomy count data for multiple samples and metabarcodes (ASV table).
 Successful implementation of this step requires: 1) raw illumina sequencing data and 2) a set of fasta formatted forward and reverse fasta format files that include the metabarcoding primers used to generate sequence data.

 #### Step 3: Taxonomic Assignment using Bowtie 2 and BLCA